Medicaid → Implementation → Retention & Support

 1. Meet Unique Participant Needs

 Enhance the National DPP lifestyle change program to meet the needs of specific participants.
-Enhancements may be tailored around the participants’ cultural community, gender, age, literacy level, disabilities, income level, and location (e.g., rural vs. urban).
-For example, address SDOH through the use of community health workers (CHWs) for culturally appropriate program delivery and utilize culturally relevant food and menu examples.
+Enhancements may be tailored around the participants’ community, age, literacy level, disabilities, income level, and location (e.g., rural vs. urban).
 Pages 27-29 of the Best Practices Guide provide a list of publications describing considerations and enhancements for various populations.

 2. Use Low-Literacy Materials